montagejs/montagejs.org/docs/tutorial-3d-applications-with-montagejs.md

 In outline, converting 3D assets to glTF is a two-step process:

-1. Export assets from a 3D authoring tool to the COLLADA interchange file format, which results in a DAE file.
+1. Export assets from a 3D authoring tool to the COLLADA interchange file format (which results in a DAE file).
-2. Use the open source <a href="http://www.khronos.org/gltf" target="_blank">COLLADA-to-glTF</a> command line tool to convert the DAE file to a glTF model, which results in a JSON file and various associated binary and text files that represent the 3D scene.
+2. Use the open source <a href="http://www.khronos.org/gltf" target="_blank">COLLADA-to-glTF</a> command line tool to convert the DAE file to a glTF model (which results in a JSON file and various associated binary and text files that represent the 3D scene).

 The COLLADA-to-glTF converter works well with COLLADA files exported from <a href="http://www.sketchup.com/" target="_blank">SketchUp</a> and other <a href="http://collada.org/mediawiki/index.php/Portal:Products_directory" target="_blank">mainstream 3D authoring tools</a>.